NikChief/Phase-1-Elbrus-/resources/rules.md

 - No food allowed near the computers.
 - No alcohol allowed at Elbrus Bootcamp unless authorized by staff.
 - No loud music allowed at Elbrus Bootcamp unless authorized by staff.

-Phase 1 students have their own set of responsibilities:

-- Attend yoga each week.
-- Keep the space clean before the next cohort's orientation, for Elbrus Bootcamp , and any outside visits or speakers.